JuliaLang/PackageCompiler.jl/README.md

   --math-mode {ieee,fast}
                         disallow or enable unsafe floating point
                         optimizations
-  --depwarn {yes|no|error}
-                        enable or disable syntax and method
-                        deprecation warnings
   --cc <cc>             system C compiler
   --cc-flags <flags>    pass custom flags to the system C compiler
                         when building a shared library or executable